FirelyTeam/firely-docs-firely-net-sdk/validation/profile-validation.rst

 * Required: A reference to a resource resolver (see :ref:`package-source`), specifically an ``IAsyncResourceResolver``.
 This service allows the validator to retrieve the profiles that are referenced by the profile being validated.
 * Required: A reference to a terminology service (see :ref:`terminology-service`), specifically a ``ICodeValidationTerminologyService``.
 This service is needed to validate the codes used in the instance against the code systems and value sets specified in the profile.
 * Optional, but recommended: pass in an ``IExternalReferenceResolver``.
 This service allows the validator to retrieve the resources that are referenced by the instance being validated.
 If this service is not supplied, the validator will simply not try to validate the resources that these references point to.
-* Optional: a set of additional settings, as an instance of a `ValidationContext`.
+* Optional: a set of additional settings, as an instance of a `ValidationSettings`.

 .. note::